A family medicine team in Arizona

 Should I expect to receive a reminder each year about my need for preventive services or an annual examination?

-If you are unsure whether you are due for a preventive exam, and this was not addressed at a previous visit, we encourage you to call and discuss this with a care team member.
+If you're unsure whether you are due for a preventive exam, and this was not addressed at a previous visit, we encourage you to call and discuss this with a care team member.

 How can I refill a prescription?

 If you filled your prescription at another pharmacy, you'll need to make the request to that pharmacy directly.
-If your pharmacist needs more information or a renewal from your provider, he or she will contact Mayo Clinic directly to complete the refill process.
+If needed, your pharmacist will contact you for more information or a renewal from your provider.
 Please allow about 10 days to receive your prescription.

 Why should I contact my primary care team first for specialty issues instead of going directly to the specialty area?